MXZZ/Netgotchi/README.md

 > Netgotchi: Your network's loyal guardian! 🐾

-A small arduino .ino script with some great functions to detect intruders or breach in the network, it pings periodically the network and report if any new device.
-It also has a rudimental "Honeypot" functionality with a rudimental exposed service, once someone reach the honeypot it will trigger an alarm.
+A small arduino .ino script with some great functions to detect intruders or breaches in the network, it pings periodically the network and reports if any new device.
+It also has a rudimental "Honeypot" functionality with a rudimental exposed service, once someone reaches the honeypot it will trigger an alarm.
 Please contribute to the repository via pull requests!

-Tested with nmap, service scan / intense scan will trigger the alert.
+Tested with Nmap, service scan / intense scan will trigger the alert.

 ## 🌟 Features

 - 🔍 Periodic network scanning
 - 🍯 Built-in "Honeypot" functionality
 - 🚨 Intrusion detection and alerting
+- 🖥️ Support for multiple OLED display types
 - 🔄 Supports both ESP8266 and ESP32

 ![Netgotchi Screen 1](https://github.com/MXZZ/Netgotchi/assets/3322271/cf8d7fec-7b33-4f14-9992-8cb4806633f2) ![Netgotchi Screen 2](https://github.com/MXZZ/Netgotchi/assets/3322271/68f4fe6c-9172-422b-ba39-ee901c098840)